Anglican Church in North America: Inhibition of Steve Wood

-On October 23, 2025, The Washington Post reported that Wood himself was the subject of a formal ecclesiastical Presentment involving claims of sexual harassment, abuse of power, and plagiarism.
-A former children’s ministry director accused Wood of forcibly touching her and attempting to kiss her in his office in April 2024, asserting that Wood paid her thousands of dollars in church funds before the alleged incident.
-Wood declined to answer specific questions about the accusations, but he denied the allegations, stating that he believed the allegations were without merit.
+On October 23, 2025, The Washington Post reported that Wood was the subject of a formal ecclesiastical presentment alleging sexual harassment, abuse of power, and plagiarism.
+A former children’s ministry director accused Wood of forcibly touching her and attempting to kiss her in his office in April 2024 and paying her thousands of dollars in church funds before the alleged incident.
+Wood claimed the allegations were without merit and went on paid leave with Bishop Ray Sutton assuming his duties as archbishop.
+Before going on leave, Wood appointed Bishop Julian Dobbs to assist Sutton as Dean of Provincial Affairs.